outcoldman/outcoldman.com/content/en/2021/2021-02-10-mac-appstore-vigilantes/index.md

 > *...*

 It is simple.
 Be respectful of your users.
 Give them access to you, don’t hide under aliases.
 Publish your applications in places where it is allowed: ProductHunt, relative subreddits, and any communities that will find it useful.
-Ok, I admit, one community banned me for self-promoting.
-They have strict rules about that, I forgot.
 If you have an email where users can write, you can talk to them, hear feedback, discover bugs, and fix them.

 ProductHunt rated the app [pretty well](https://www.producthunt.com/posts/openin-app).
 Some users on Reddit found my app pretty useful.